apache/doris/docs/en/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-RESOURCE.md

    - odbc_type: the type of the external database, currently supports oracle, mysql, postgresql
    - user: username of the foreign database
    - password: the password information of the corresponding user
+   - charset: connection charset
+   - There is also support for implementing custom parameters per ODBC Driver, see the description of the corresponding ODBC Driver

 3. Create S3 resource